Channel Basics

 Channel limits

-There is no limit to the number of channels or the number of users in a channel you can have.
-A device can listen to thousands of channels simultaneously through a single open connection, making PubNub ideal for scalable group communication.
+There’s no limit on the number of channels or users per channel.
+A device can listen to thousands of channels over a single connection, which supports large-scale communication.

 Channel types

-Channels can represent any place where messages are sent and received, supporting various communication models like direct channels for one-to-one private messaging or group channels for many-to-many interaction scenarios.
-Broadcast and unicast channels provide additional flexibility for specific use cases.
+Channels represent places where messages are sent and received.
+Use direct channels for one-to-one private messaging and group channels for many-to-many conversations.
+Broadcast and unicast channels fit one‑to‑many and many‑to‑one use cases.

 Here are some useful channel configurations: